Junction-2025/monorepo/dd5000/README.md

 ## Standalone RPM Calculation

 For testing and validation purposes, `src/pure_rpm_calculations.py` provides a standalone implementation that calculates RPM directly from event data using a hardcoded ROI (Region of Interest).

-**How it works**: Events are grouped into time windows (1ms default), and for each window, the number of "on" events (positive polarity) within the ROI are counted using boolean masking (`extract_roi_intensity()`).
-This creates a time-series signal of event activity.
-After collecting 100 samples, FFT analysis (`np.fft.rfft()`) converts the signal to frequency domain, identifying the dominant frequency peak which represents blade passage rate.
-RPM is calculated as `(frequency_hz * 60) / blade_count`, converting blade passages per minute to full rotations per minute.
+**How it works:**
+- Events are grouped into 1ms time windows
+- "On" events (positive polarity) within the ROI are counted per window using boolean masking
+- Creates a time-series signal of event activity (100 samples collected)
+- FFT analysis (`np.fft.rfft()`) identifies the dominant frequency peak (blade passage rate)
+- RPM = `(frequency_hz * 60) / blade_count` (converts blade passages/min to rotations/min)

 ## Technical achievements